Auth#

 Check whether the user is logged in to Yahoo Finance.

-set_login_cookies(cookie_t: str, cookie_y: str) None
+set_login_cookies(cookie_t: str, cookie_y: str) bool

 How to Obtain the Cookies: